FIRST, A DISCLAIMER:

 #2.
 Empower Yourself

-These go hand in hand pretty well.
+These go hand in hand.
 The more you know about what you can do to be proactive right now to help yourself with your symptoms, the better your outcomes will be.

-And I tell you this: The people who are invested in their own health as you are (because you're reading this post) are the ones that have the best outcomes.
+I will tell you this: The people who are invested in their own health as you are (because you're reading this post) are the ones that have the best outcomes.